polydojo/qree/README.md

 It supports all Python language features.
 Targeted toward Python 3.6+ and Python 2.7+.

 ## Installation:
-You *shall soon* be able to `pip install qree`.
-But until then, kindly download `qree.py` into your project directory.
+Please download `qree.py` into your project directory.
 Then, `import qree` as required.

 ## Text Interpolation:
 Use `{{: expression :}}` for HTML-escaped interpolation, or `{{= expression =}}` for interpolation *without* escaping.
 The latter is susceptible to XSS, so please be careful with it.
 Here are a few quick examples: